gracecode42/ml-04-regression/README.md

 - using a train/test split to evaluate on unseen data
 - reading regression metrics: R-squared, RMSE, and residual plots
 - comparing feature cases and polynomial degree to choose a model
+- transforming a skewed target and tuning Ridge and ElasticNet regularization

 ## Notebooks